This site is protected by reCAPTCHA and the Google Privacy Policy and Terms of Service apply.

 Pineapple Track and Mount Cargill

 A walk along part of the Dunedin skyline with views of the city and Taieri Plains.
 The name, Pineapple Track, was adopted by parties of trampers on this route who rested at the top of a steep section to refresh themselves with tins of pineapple, often leaving the tins hanging in trees or on a fence.
 In places the walkway deviates from the original track to provide more scenic variation.
-From the car park off the Flagstaff-Whare Flat Road to Booth Road or vice versa.
-Take the Dunedin City Transport Glenleith Extension bus to Booth Road.

 The Rock and Pillar Range